-How to Finance Your Home Improvements
+3 Ways to Finance Your Home Renovation

-So you’ve made the decision to improve your home rather than move to a new one.
-What now?
-It’s time to start thinking about your financing options.
-At Great Midwest Bank, our loan options range from Home Equity Loans to Construction Loans, and we’re happy to help you find the best fit for your renovation needs!
+Thinking about financing options is a great place to begin your home renovation journey.
+At Great Midwest Bank, our loan options range from Home Equity Loans to Construction Loans, and experienced loan officers are happy to help you find the best fit for your renovation needs!

 Here are three financing options for your home improvement project:

 When it comes to a minor remodel with limited home improvements, a Home Equity Loan is a simple and less costly option.
 Rather than basing the loan amount on the value of the home after the remodeling project has been completed, our local loan officers will either use a new appraisal value or a tax bill to determine the current fair market value of your home.
 Home Equity Loans are flexible in the costs they can cover, making it a great loan option for reliable borrowers, and often with limited (or no) closing costs.
 The downside?
 Most likely a slightly higher interest rate than a traditional first mortgage loan.

 [Home Equity Loan vs Home Equity Line of Credit: Here’s what you need to know]

 With local loan servicing and flexible underwriting using our own funds, our options can be a better financing option for larger projects.
 For this loan, our loan officers and appraisers take into consideration the value of your home after the major remodel is complete.
 The process of getting a renovation loan is very similar to getting a loan to build a new home, including the need for a contract, plans and specifications from a qualified contractor.
 For certain borrowers, a renovation loan from Great Midwest Bank may offer a minimal down payment requirement and a “one-time close” feature with permanent financing included.
 It also offers interest-only payments during construction followed by normal monthly payments upon completion of the project.

 [5 Ways to Save on Your Home Renovation Project]